1. What are Fixed Maturity Plans (FMPs)?

 Look for the investment objective of the scheme, indicated yield and investment strategy.
 Once you are in sync with these, invest an amount that you can leave invested for three years and reap tax-efficient returns.

-Post-2014, due to a change in the tax treatment of debt funds, investors need to stay invested at least for three years to take the benefit of indexation on long-term capital gains tax.
-Hence, FMPs are ideal for those who have no liquidity requirement for at least three years.
+Post-2014, due to a change in the tax treatment of debt funds, investors need to stay invested for at least three years to take thebenefit of indexation on long-term capital gains tax.
+Hence, FMPs are ideal for those who have no liquidity requirements for at least three years.

 Feel like investing in similar schemes.
 Head to ClearTax Save where you have more exciting offers and opportunities to generate wealth.